 back to:

-Operational note on the Vienna Meeting Fund 2025-2028 subsidy guidelines
+Operational Guidelines for the Vienna Meeting Fund 2025-2028 Grant Program

-The Vienna Tourist Board provides funding for certain international events lasting several days based on the funding guidelines for the Vienna Meeting Fund 2025-2028.
-The legal basis for these funding guidelines is the De Minimis Regulation.
-The De Minimis Regulation requires member states to record certain information on de minimis aid granted from January 1, 2026.
+The Vienna Tourist Board provides funding for certain multi-day international events in accordance with the funding guidelines for the Vienna Meeting Fund 2025–2028.
+The legal basis for these funding guidelines under EU law is the De Minimis Regulation.
+(Commission Regulation (EU) 2023/2831 of December 13, 2023, on the application of Articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid, OJ L 2023/2831, December 15, 2023).
+The de minimis Regulation requires Member States to collect certain information on de minimis aid granted as of January 1, 2026.
 This information must be recorded in a central register.
-The central register in which data on de minimis aid granted by Austrian funding agencies is recorded is the eAIR - electronic Access to Information Register
+The central register in which data on de minimis aid granted by Austrian funding agencies is recorded is the eAIR - electronic Access to Information Register.

 The following data must be recorded: